cdeletre/gmloader-next/README.md

 - `LLVM_FILE`: Specify the LLVM Clang library file, e.g.: `/usr/lib/llvm-9/lib/libclang-9.so.1` for clang-9.
 - `LLVM_INC`: Specify the path for LLVM includes for your architecture, e.g.: `aarch64-linux-gnu`.
 - `OPTM`: Specify the optimization flags, e.g.: `-O3`, `-Os` or `-Og -ggdb`.
+- `ENABLE_FMOD`: build with fmod support when set to `ON`.
+Note: you need to copy the fmod core API into `3rdparty/fmod`.

 ```bash
 make -f Makefile.gmloader ARCH=aarch64-linux-gnu